-If you haven’t already got yours, our Health at Work Calendar will help you plan your programme of events in 2016 and we'll soon be promoting our 2017 version, so watch this space.
+Our Health at Work Calendar will help you plan your programme of events in 2016 and we'll soon be promoting our 2017 version, so watch this space.
 You can also visit our Health at Work blog to get the latest information on health and wellbeing campaigns or sign up to receive our Health at Work newsletter.
 Once you have some events lined up, use our action plan template to help you plan ahead.

 Choose your activity offer